CESNET/google-group-connector/README.md

 * `member_identifier` type of identifier you use in input files to identifier user
 * `allow_delete` true/false value determine, if users missing in input file are deleted from domain or just suspended
 * `allow_delete_teamdrive` true/false value determine, if TeamDrive is deleted when missing in input file or just all permissions are removed
+* `dry_run` true/false value determine, if this tool performs only READ or READ/WRITE operations with Gooogle API.
+If true, WRITE actions are logged, but not actually performed.

 Your properties file should look like this: